apache/arrow/docs/source/cpp/ipc.rst

    :doc:`API reference for IPC readers and writers <api/ipc>`.

-Arrow C++ provides abstracted readers and writers for the Arrow IPC format.
-Actual input/output is handled through the :doc:`IO interfaces <io>`.
+Arrow C++ provides readers and writers for the Arrow IPC format which wrap lower level input/output, handled through the :doc:`IO interfaces <io>`.
-For reading, there is also an event-driven API that allows to feed arbitrary data into the IPC decoding layer.
+For reading, there is also an event-driven API that enables feeding arbitrary data into the IPC decoding layer asynchronously.

 Reading IPC streams and files
 =============================